jmiramont/collab-benchmark-template/README.md

+# A template for a collaborative benchmark repository

+You can use this template to create a public, collaborative benchmarks of multi-component signal processing methods based on the benchmarking toolbox [```mcsm-benchs```](https://github.com/jmiramont/mcsm-benchs).

 ## Quickstart

-You can use this template to create a public, collaborative benchmark based on the freely-available, Python-based, [benchmarking toolbox ```mcsm-benchs``` introduced here.](https://github.com/jmiramont/mcsm-benchs).

-Steps:

-1. Use this template to create a new repository.
+1. Use this template to [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+>[!NOTE]
+> Make sure you include all the branches of the template by checking the *"Include all branches"* option.
+2. Create a local version of your new collaborative benchmark by [cloning the new repository](#benchmarking-a-new-method).
 2. [Create](#installation-using-poetry) a new python virtual environment and install the main dependencies using [```poetry```](https://python-poetry.org/docs/):

     ```bash